 - Business idea #3: Postpartum care

 - Business idea #5: Coding

-- Business idea #6: Blogging
+- Business idea #6: Blogging or freelance writing

 - Business idea #7: Project manager